Unbiased Estimation using Underdamped Langevin Dynamics: Theoretical Properties

 \section{Theoretical Properties}

 In this section we provide theory related to the discussed methodology in \autoref{sec:approach}.
 Specifically we provide theoretical justification, where we provide our main result which states that our estimator has finite variance, and either has finite expected cost, or has finite cost with a high probability.
 In order to prove this we require a number of standard assumptions, which have been used in previous works.
 We omit the proof of theorem in this section, where we defer it to the Appendix.
+For the below algorithm we have $s\in \{F,C\}$, where $F$ denotes fine, and $C$ denotes coarse, in terms of the level of discretization.